sasjs/cli.sasjs.io/docs/doc.md

 # generates docs in default folder i.e. ./sasjsbuild/docs, using all targets as a source
 sasjs doc

-# generates docs in default folder i.e. ./sasjsbuild/docs, using the specific targets
+# generates docs in default folder i.e. ./sasjsbuild/docs, using a specific target
 sasjs doc -t viya

-# generates docs in provided folder i.e. ./my-docs, using the specific targets
+# generates docs in specific folder i.e. ./my-docs, using a particular target
 sasjs doc -t viya --outDirectory my-docs
 ```

 ## sasjs doc init

-For existing sasjs projects (eg those created prior to the implementation of the `sasjs doc` command, or where the doxy folder is otherwise uninitialised) OR to reset doxygen configuration/content(html files), it is possible to initialise the config files using the `sasjs doc init` command.
+For existing SASjs projects (eg those created prior to the implementation of the `sasjs doc` command, or where the doxy folder is otherwise uninitialised) OR to reset doxygen configuration/content, it is possible to initialise the config files using the `sasjs doc init` command.

-This will create 'doxy' folder under 'sasjs', and make it ready to use `sasjs doc`
+This will create the 'doxy' folder under 'sasjs', and make it ready to use `sasjs doc`

-For new projects using `sasjs create`, `sasjs doc init` is not required (the doxy folder and requisite files are created automatically)
+For new projects using `sasjs create`, `sasjs doc init` is not required - the doxy folder and requisite files are created automatically.

 ### Syntax